 The Group does not have a concrete dividend policy at present.
 The form, frequency and amount of dividends declared each year will take into consideration the Group's profit growth, cash position, positive cash flow generated from operations, projected capital requirements for business growth and other factors as the Board may deem appropriate.
-For FY2017, the Board does not recommend any payment of dividends as the Company requires the existing cash to fund its operating activities.
+For FY2018, the Board has recommended a final dividend of 1.2 cents per share which is subject to shareholders' approval at the forthcoming AGM of the Company.